Feast of the Assumption – God’s Gift through a Special Woman

 Finally, Luke’s (1:39-56) account of Mary’s visit to Elizabeth treats us to Mary’s hymn to the great love of God, the Magnificat.
 “My soul proclaims the greatness of the Lord… He has cast down the mighty from their thrones, and has lifted up the lowly.
 He has filled the hungry with good things, and the rich he has sent away empty…”

 Through Mary, God came “to the help of his servant Israel,” remembering his promise of mercy, “the promise he made to … Abraham and his children forever.”
-Today we honor her for her faithful response to God’s call and pray that we too (descendents in faith of Abraham) may be faithful in our response.
+Today we honor her for her faithful response to God’s call and pray that we too (descendants in faith of Abraham) may be faithful in our response.
 Please join me in praying:

 Like the woman in the reading from the Book of Revelation, women around the world today and their children face many dangers.
 May we, like the angels who protected her and her child from the dragon, act to protect women and children from the dragons that threaten them today, including violence, hunger, lack of education, and poor access to health care.

 Through the “yes” of a young woman, Jesus came into our world, becoming the one through whom death would be overcome.
 May we too answer “yes” when God asks us to participate in the works of the Kingdom.

 Like Mary, may we receive the courage to believe that God is really in charge when it seems that the desires of the powerful will once again outweigh the needs of the poor and vulnerable — and act accordingly.